gravitational/teleport/rfd/0138-postgres-backend.md

 The `auth_mode: azure` field for the backend and the `auth_mode=azure` query parameter enable authentication to the database via Azure AD.
 The optional `azure_client_id` field (for both the backend and the audit log) override the default azure credential selection and the selection in the `AZURE_CLIENT_ID` envvar, so it's possible to select two different managed identities for backend and audit log.
 A blank (or unset) `auth_mode` will use the default Postgres authentication methods.

-The `change_feed_*` options regulate the internal behavior of the change feed polling, the `expiry_*` and `disable_expiry` regulate the behavior of the TTL deletions. `delete_batch_size` defines the maximum batch size for the `DeleteRange` operation.
-We're not expecting users to have to tweak these options (except maybe `disable_expiry` if TTL deletion is going to be run with `pg_cron` or similar methods), they're just exposed for performance tuning.
+The `change_feed_*` options regulate the internal behavior of the change feed polling, the `expiry_*` and `disable_expiry` regulate the behavior of the TTL deletions.
+We're not expecting users to have to tweak these options (except maybe `disable_expiry` if TTL deletion is going to be run externally with `pg_cron` or similar methods), they're just exposed for performance tuning.

 The `disable_cleanup`, `cleanup_interval` and `retention_period` options to the audit log are optional, and can be set and changed to support manual cleanup of old events, or to change the data retention period for the audit log.
+The default `retention_period` is one year (365.25 days).

 ### Rejected alternatives and future work